Leftover Cranberry Sauce Dinner Rolls with a Bread Machine

 Satisfy the tradition of having cranberries on your Thanksgiving menu with these delicious Cranberry Dinner Rolls.
 If Thanksgiving is over and you have some leftover cranberry sauce, it’s the best excuse to make these rolls.

-- Perfect slider buns for leftover turkey or ham sandwiches
+- Perfect for sandwiches – Great for turkey or ham sliders.

 Happy Bakers Speak Up